darrylhopkins/Foundry/README.md

 You can now interact with the API and all of it's functionalities.

 ## Organization Locations
 An organization always has at least one location, and it can have multiple.
-If you are adding or updating users, you must have the user's **LocationId** defined for the request.
+If you are adding or updating users, you should provide the user's **Location** defined for the request.
 ### Getting your organization's location
 The first thing you should do after creating your Foundry Client is save the Organization's Locations to a list or dictionary for later use.
 #### Getting all locations